About the Santa Fe to Taos Trail

 - There are six sections to the thru-hike, each roughly 20 miles long.

-- Trails conditions along the route are reasonably good.
+- Trail conditions along the route are reasonably good.
 More than 80% of the thru-hike is on frequently-traveled trails.
 What is not frequently-traveled trail is still passable, but you should expect some blowdown.
-Dockweiler Trail in the Pecos Wilderness, for example, is overgrown and has a few fallen trees.

 - The thru-hike doesn’t have to be done all at once.
 It can be done in day hikes and one to two-night overnights.
-You could also do it in one summer over a series of weekends.
+Or you could do each of the six sections in about a weekend, so you could complete the thru-hike in one summer over a series of weekends.

 - The route does not go through any tribal lands, private property, or protected areas that don’t already have an easement for hikers.
-The only section of the thru-hike that goes through an easement is the “Santa Fe River Corridor” section (0.75-miles) between Camino Pequeno to Cerro Gordo Park.
+The only section of the thru-hike that goes through an easement is the โSanta Fe River Corridorโ section (0.75-miles) between Camino Pequeno to Armijo Park.

 - The route has 13 points that are possible exits or access points.
 This facilitates accessing the trail for day hikes and delivering supplies to thru-hikers.
 It also allows for access from emergency services.

-- Resupply is available at Sipapu Ski Resort on Route 518.
+- Resupply is available at Sipapu Ski Resort on Route 518 or at the Santa Fe to Taos Thru-Hike Members’ resupply in Tres Ritos.

 - The Santa Fe to Taos Thru-Hike is a 501(c)3, founded in October, 2023.